π Competition Rules

 π¦ Submission Formats

-All interfaces and submission formats are detailed in the starter kit.
+All interfaces and submission formats are detailed in the Participate page.

 π Submission Limits